yackx/ipgo/content/classic/hangman/hangman.md

 ### Pick a random word

 We will pick a random word from a dictionary stored as a file, *one word per line*.
 We will read and store the dictionary in memory in order to choose a random entry.
-This simple approach is not memory-efficient, but even thousands of words should not cause performance concerns on a modern machine.
+This approach is not memory-efficient, but even thousands of words should not cause performance concerns on a modern machine.

 > _Note_: There is no such thing as a ``len(file)`` function that would return the number of lines in the file without reading it.
 This is not a Go specific limitation.
 From the operating system point of view, a file is made of bytes and there is no concept of "lines" or "words".
 The linebreak is just a byte (or two bytes), like any other.
 We cannot know how many "lines" the file contains without reading it entirely.